Join Our Circle of Caregivers

 If you have these qualities and can provide a nurturing, caring, loving home to children in care, we welcome you to join our circle!

-You will then be invited to an information session where the process of becoming a foster caregiver will be described on a visual or in person platform with other applicants.
-We will have guest speakers , youth and foster caregivers who will present their lived experience and perspective of children and youth in care.
+You will then be invited to an information session where the process of becoming a caregiver will be described on a visual or in person platform with other applicants.
+We will have guest speakers , youth and caregivers who will present their lived experience.

 At your request, after attending an information session, an application package will be mailed to you to complete then return in person or mail to our office to begin processing.
 A resource file will be opened and our recruitment team will process the application; if successful, your application will move forward with a home study.